authelia/authelia/docs/configuration/access-control.md

 {: .label .label-config .label-green }
 </div>

-This criteria is a list of network address ranges in CIDR notation or an alias from the [global](#networks-global) section.
+This criteria is a list of values which can be an IP Address, network address range in CIDR notation, or an alias from the [global](#networks-global) section.
 It matches against the first address in the `X-Forwarded-For` header, or if there are none it will fall back to the IP address of the packet TCP source IP address.
 For this reason it's important for you to configure the proxy server correctly in order to accurately match requests with this criteria. ***Note:** you may combine CIDR networks with the alias rules as you please.*

 The main use case for this criteria is adjust the security requirements of a resource based on the location of a user.
 You can theoretically consider a specific network to be one of the factors involved in authentiation, you can deny